 Is Altria’s Dividend Still Safe?

 Income investors seek a steady stream of dividends.
 Altria’s dividend history is long and steady, but it could now be in jeopardy.
-With the FDA responding to vaping related fatalities, Altria’s stock has been beaten down.
+With the FDA responding to vaping related fatalities, Altria’s stock (certainly a sin stock) has been beaten down.
 Let’s take a look at the business, dividend history, and payout safety going forward.

 Business Overview and Highlights